-Earning and maintaining a Social License to Operate takes work - it is not something that comes for free.
+Earning and maintaining a Social License to Operate (SLO) takes work - it is not something that comes for free.
 That being said, I don't think it is rocket science.
-What I have found works is to use a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
+What I have found works is using a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
 This model is the basis of the SLO toolkit.